Arthur Upson: Early life

+Career

+The Bellman (literary magazine) was almost the first magazine to publish the work of American writer Arthur Upson.

+Death

 Upson died at age 31, drowning after falling from his boat in Lake Bemidji, Minnesota, on August 14, 1908.
 His body was found after he had been missing for two days.
 The boat which he fell from had capsized and had lacked one of its oars.
 It was suspected that Upson's death was a suicide, as he already attempted suicide only three years before.
 Upson was mourned as having been a highly promising artist, with the young Sinclair Lewis writing an editorial obituary that exalted Upson, comparing him to a Keats or a Chatterton.
 His collected poems, edited with an introduction by fellow poet Richard Burton, were published in 1908.
 Burton also published "an elegy on the death" of Upson in 1910 entitled a Midsummer Memory.